All Episodes

 Just like right now, it's not necessarily a fundamentals issue that has companies trading at the multiple of earnings that they are.

-Um they're just it's just a lot of enthusiasm in the market right now, and that can go away quickly.
+There's just a lot of enthusiasm in the market right now, and that can go away quickly.

 But other things can happen, like China.

-And that happened uh here this this last week.
+And that happened here this last week.

-So China they dominate the rare earth market.
+So China, they dominate the rare earth market.

 We've known that for a long time.

-Uh they've needed it.
+They've needed it.

-It's it or they've controlled it because all of that stuff is needed to produce the chips fueling AI.
+They've controlled it because all of that stuff is needed to produce the chips fueling AI.

 And they do that by controlling 70% of rare earth mining, 90% of rare earth processing, and 93% of magnet manufacturing.

-And we we talked to you about that.
+And we talked to you about that.

 But last week, they also announced that they were tightening restrictions on exporting rare earth metals.